Are there male and female natural aphrodisiac products that really work? There is a general suspicion in the modern

-The potent herbal aphrodisiac extracts are ashwagandha, catuaba, cnidium, herba cistanches, horny goat weed, maca, muira puama, passion flower, rhodiola, tongkat ali, tribulus and yohimbe bark.
+Potent herbal aphrodisiac extracts in the formula are ashwagandha, catuaba, cnidium, herba cistanches, horny goat weed, maca, muira puama, passion flower, rhodiola, tongkat ali, tribulus and yohimbe bark.

 There are quite a number of herbs and plant extracts that are excellent sexual enhancers and it is difficult to say which one is the best since different people respond to different ones.
 As medical science has given us a greater understanding of human sexuality and our own chemical processes that put us in the mood, research has uncovered how some well-known and not so well-known male and female aphrodisiacs actually work with our body chemistry to lead to arousal and excitement.
 Various substances of animal and plant origin have now been identified, allowing for testing and scientific understanding of their chemical composition and mechanisms of action.
 Many scientists casually dismiss the possibility that herbal aphrodisiacs are possible.
 How little do they know!